ima-nyush/Critical-Data-Visualization-F19/coding-foundation/README.md

 └── ...
 ```

 Please start to bring such a structure into place.
+You can create folders and files within Atom's sidebar.

 ##### C - O - D - E

 ###### build a website

-Finally, making use of the atom-live-server and Chrome Developer Tools you learnt above, build a website in ``my-cdv-fall19/my-work/week1/coding-foundation``.
+Finally, making use of the **atom-live-server** and **Chrome Developer Tools** you learnt above, **build a website** in ``my-cdv-fall19/my-work/week1/coding-foundation``.
 This *chapter* has much fewer instructions that the last ones because I want you to figure out (recall from last Semester / the internet) much on your own.
-Your website should have separated html, css, js files and behave like this one:
+Your website should have **separated html, css, js files** and behave like this one:

 ![website](assets/website.gif)